ActivitySim/activitysim/docs/core.rst

 Pipeline
 ~~~~~~~~

-Data pipeline manager, which manages the list of model steps, runs them via orca, reads
+Data pipeline manager, which manages the list of model steps, runs them, reads
 and writes data tables from/to the pipeline datastore, and supports restarting of the pipeline
 at any model step.